 During that time, they will absorb more carbon dioxide than they will emit when burnt - and if you would like to find out more about how this carbon offset is quantified (and support future planting) you can do so via the not-profit organisation MyCarbonPlan.

-Willow is not only a high carbon capture crop, but it also provides a fantastic habitat for many different species which we are keen to encourage on our farm - and so we are eager to expand our planting, and alongside project partners Cambridge Eco and Willow Energy, we recently secured government-backed ADOPT funding to explore alternative end uses for the crop.
+Willow is not only a high carbon capture crop, but it also provides a fantastic habitat for many different species which we are keen to encourage on our farm - and so we are eager to expand our planting, and alongside project partners Willow Energy and Cambridge Eco we recently secured government-backed ADOPT funding to explore alternative end uses for the crop.

 From late 2025 to mid-2027, we will be trialling producing different compost mixes on our farm using willow (as a high carbon substrate) combined with high nitrogen organic matter (either digestate or grass ley cuttings) to explore whether we can provide a non-peat, non-coir willlow-based compost for use in the commercial horticulture sector.